NickTyphoon/SEM-Group-8/WEEK 2/Doc_2.md

 # Goals and sprint plan

+## Team Roles
+Adam \
+Personality types - Implementer and Finisher \
+Role - Implementer \
+Description - Turns ideas into actions and organises work that needs to be done.
+Values precision and notices fine details.

+Trijit \
-Adam - Implementer and Finisher; Implementer \
+Personality types - Team Worker and Implementer \
-Trijit - Teamworker and Implementer; Technical Lead \
+Role - Technical Lead \
+Description - Helping team members accomplish their individual tasks.
+Searches out errors and polishes work.

+Shreya \
+Personality types - Team Worker and Shaper \
+Role - Documentation \
+Description - Fosters collaboration and effective communication within the team.
+Ensures that documentation is well-structured.

+Nick \
-Shreya - Shaper and Team Worker; Documentation \
+Personality types - Coordinator and Shaper \
-Nick - Coordinator and Shaper; Project Manager \
+Role - Project Manager \
+Description - Delegating tasks, ensuring everyone is contributing, and maintaining harmony within the team.
+Goal-oriented and has a drive to overcome obstacles.

+Junpeng \
-Junpeng - Plant and Resource Investigator; Researcher \
+Personality types - Plant and Resource Investigator \
+Role - Researcher \
+Description - Explores external opportunities, gathers information, and establishes connections that can benefit the team.
+Comes up with unique solutions and ideas.

+Rao \
-Rao - Coordinator and Shaper; Testing
+Personality types - Coordinator and Shaper \
+Role - Testing \
+Description - Ensures the team stays focused and works towards its objectives.
+Brings people together and facilitates effective communication.

 ## Specifications